-Freedom of Information Act 1992: sections 20 and 39(3)
+Freedom of Information Act 1992: sections 20 and 39(3).

-On 6 March 2009, the complainant applied under the Freedom of Information Act 1992 ('the FOI Act') to the Minister for Energy; Training - now the Minister for Energy; Training and Workforce Development ('the Minister') - for access to the Minister's diary, daily itinerary documents and documents detailing the expenditure on the Minister's Ministerial credit card including all related documents from 23 September 2008, being the date the Minister was appointed to office.
+On 6 March 2009, the complainant applied under the Freedom of Information Act 1992 ('the FOI Act') to the Deputy Premier; Minister for Health; Indigenous Affairs ('the Minister') for access to the Minister's diary, daily itinerary documents and documents detailing the expenditure on the Minister's Ministerial credit card, including all related documents from 23 September 2008, being the date the Minister was appointed to office.
 Following discussions between the parties, the complainant amended the scope of her application so that she now sought access to the Minister's electronic diary; day sheets; contentious issues briefings; requests for contentious issue notes; credit card acquittal spreadsheets; and meetings with stakeholders.
-The complainant also advised that personal information about third parties could be deleted from the requested documents.

-The Minister's decision was to refuse to deal with the access application under s.20 of the FOI Act, which permits an agency to take that action if - after taking reasonable steps to help the access applicant to change the application to reduce the amount of work required to deal with it - the agency considers that the work involved in dealing with it would divert a substantial and unreasonable portion of the agency's resources away from its other operations.
+The Minister's decision was to refuse to deal with the access application pursuant to s.20 of the FOI Act, which permits an agency to take that action if - after taking reasonable steps to help the access applicant to change the application to reduce the amount of work required to deal with it - the agency considers that the work involved in dealing with it would divert a substantial and unreasonable portion of the agency's resources away from its other operations.